 ID cards also provide access to the back gate on school days.
 Students can come in only between 7:30am to 9am and out only from 3:00pm to 6:30pm.
 Parents can access the back gate from 7:30am to 6pm.
-Due to Covid-19 restrictions, campus access times stated above may be affected.

 All visitors must report to the front office.